-The Australian Student Prize is a national prize awarded each year by the Australian Commonwealth Government to the top 500 Australian senior secondary school students.
+The Australian Student Prize is a national prize awarded yearly by the Australian Commonwealth Government to the top 500 Australian senior secondary school students.
 It is designed to give national recognition to academic excellence and achievement in secondary education.

 Prizes are also awarded to students who win medals as part of Australia's team in the various International Olympiads.

 The prize consists of a certificate and a cash award of $2000 for each recipient.